-The Group owns 100 per cent of the issued ordinary £1 shares of DC Teach Limited (08918502), Kingsway Consulting Ltd (02808435) and Optime Support Limited (08146161), all companies incorporated in England and Wales.
+The Group owns 100 per cent of the issued ordinary £1 shares of DC Teach Limited (08918502), Kingsway Consulting Ltd (02808435) and Optime Support Limited (08146161), all companies incorporated in England and Wales and have the same address as the Group.
 The principal activity of Kingsway Consulting Ltd is the rental of property and the provision of conferencing facilities.
-The principal activities of Optime Support Limited and DC Teach Limited are employment services.
-The principal activity of DC Teach Limited is the provision of tuition services.
+The principal activities of Optime Support Limited is that of employment services.
+The principal activity of DC Teach Limited was the provision of tuition services, however it ceased trading during the year with plans to wind up the Company after the year end.

 On 29 March 2018 the Group incorporated two companies, Doncaster College (11283876) and North Lindsey College (11283981), as companies limited by guarantee without share capital and making use of 'Limited' exemption in the company names.
 The registered office of both companies is DN Colleges Group, The Hub, Chappell Drive, Doncaster DN1 2RF.
-Both are dormant companies; there were no accounting transactions in the periods to 31 July 2020.
+Both are dormant companies; there were no accounting transactions in the periods to 31 July 2021.